 Can you imagine having to wear gloves every time you left the house?
 Even in the summer?
 While gloves are worn only for warmth these days, they were an absolute necessity up until the mid-twentieth century.
-Both of the world wars contributed to the vintage glove’s demise, as well as a new, more independent lifestyle for women.
+Both of the World Wars contributed to the vintage glove’s demise, as well as the new, more independent lifestyle for women.

 Vintage Gloves with Purpose

 Finally, gloves also covered the body up.
-Modesty was very important in clothing and dress, especially in the early teens and twenties when gloves were one more way for a woman to remain covered while being uncovered in short sleeved dresses.
+Modesty was very important in clothing and dress, especially in the early teens and twenties, when gloves were one more way for a woman to remain covered while being uncovered in short sleeved dresses.
 To bare skin was shocking and un-ladylike.
-Even in the evenings, when fashion allowed more flirting with exposed skin long, for young women over-the-elbow gloves made it possible for arms to remain decently covered.
-Only shorter mid forearm length gloves could be worn during the day if her dress or blouse had long sleeves to overlap the gloves.
+Even in the evenings, when fashion allowed more flirting with exposed skin, young women wore over-the-elbow gloves, making it possible for arms to remain decently covered.
+Shorter mid forearm length gloves could be worn during the day only if her dress or blouse had long sleeves to overlap the gloves.

 1920s Vintage Gloves

-By the late 1920s, the gauntlet glove folded down into a new cuffed glove.
+By the mid 1920s, the large gauntlet glove shrunk to a smaller French cuff.
+They then folded back onto themselves around 1927.
 The cuffs were highly decorated with embroidery, contrasting fabric, knitted designs, lace edging, and various shaped edges.
 The cuffs were quite colorful and very fun for the times.
-The trend for arts and crafts and Nordic designs in winter inspired a new range of lined winter gloves and mittens as well.

 1930s Vintage Gloves